abhisheks008/DL-Simplified/Anti Spoofing Project using DL/Dataset/README.md

 The dataset used for this project can be found at: [Dataset Link](https://www.kaggle.com/datasets/tapakah68/anti-spoofing).
 It contains a collection of real and spoofed images, which will be used for training and evaluation.

 # **🔴 Description:**
 This project focuses on implementing a deep learning model for anti-spoofing.
-The goal is to accurately differentiate between real images and spoofed images to enhance security measures.
+The goal is to accurately differentiate between images of different kind such as real image, replay, prinout, layout and cut out. to enhance security measures.
 Various algorithms and models will be explored to achieve the desired results.

 # **🔴 What I Have Done:**
 To develop the anti-spoofing model, the following steps were followed: